Category Archives: Northern California Coast

 There are three routes to get from the Mendocino coast to the Lake Mendocino area of Hwy 101: Hwy 20, Hwy 128, and this one.
 They couldn’t be more different.
 Hwy 20, from Fort Bragg to Willits, is gorgeously wooded but a death-trap for bikes, a heavily-trafficked road of blind corners and no shoulder.
 I’ve never seen a bike on it, for good reason.
 Hwy 128 and Hwy 253, from Albion through Boonville to Ukiah, a leg of which is part of the Mendocino/Comptche ride, is mostly a mellow, nearly flat cruise through domesticated farmland and riparian redwoods.
 Our route (called at its west end Comptche-Ukiah Road and at its east end Orr Springs Road, with a name change somewhere in the middle) is a different beast, a dramatic, demanding roller-coaster.
 It’s one of the best rides in California, constantly serpentining and climbing up and down (it’s never flat) through several kinds of pretty-to-gorgeous terrain on an almost-car-free road (I met perhaps 10 cars) that ranges in size from small two-lane to tiny.

 There are two drawbacks that may keep it from being your favorite ride.
 First, it’s too hard as an out-and-back for all but the hardiest of riders—57 miles and 7310 ft., with 12 miles of demanding climbing.
 So I’ve mapped it as a one-way ride.
 In the Adding Miles section below I’ve suggested some possible return routes.
+Ironically, my favorite 4 miles of the route are the miles just east of Comptche, but riding west, an absolute hoot of a descent which you don’t get to do as I’ve mapped it (see Shortening the Ride below).

 Second, most of the road surface is OK to great, but about 6 miles are in poor shape, and they’re the 6 miles where it hurts you the most: the 2-mile descent at mile 8 and the 4-mile descent at mile 23.
 In both cases, otherwise ripping descents are turned into jar-fests with lots of braking.
 Not fun.
 If you’re on fat tires it will probably be OK.